keremayoz/STSteinerSolver/README.md

 - Resulting networks could be found in /ST-Steiner-env/ST-Steiner/clusters
 - Input networks are in ST-Steiner-env/ST-Steiner/data

-Details about the research could be found (https://www.biorxiv.org/content/early/2018/01/30/256693) - here
+Details about the research could be found [here](https://www.biorxiv.org/content/early/2018/01/30/256693)

-Code of the Steiner solver could be found (https://github.com/ciceklab/ST-Steiner.git) - here
+Github link of the Steiner solver could be found [here](https://github.com/ciceklab/ST-Steiner.git)